A Comparative Morphological Analysis of the Glenohumeral Joint in Male and Female Adult Shoulders

 References

-van Beesel J, Hutchinson JR, Hublin J-J, Melillo SM.
-Exploring the functional morphology of the Gorilla shoulder through musculoskeletal modelling.
-Journal of Anatomy.
-2021;239(1):207-27.doi: https://doi.org/10.1111/joa.13412
+van Beesel J, Hutchinson JR, Hublin JJ, Melillo SM.
+Exploring the functional morphology of the gorilla shoulder through musculoskeletal modelling.
+J Anat.
+2021;239(1):207-27. doi:10.1111/joa.13412

-Meier M-P, Brandt LE, Saul D, Roch PJ, Klockner FS, Hosseini AS, et al. Physiological Offset Parameters of the Adult Shoulder Joint—A MRI Study of 800 Patients.
-Diagnostics [Internet].
-2022; 12(10).doi: 10.3390/diagnostics12102507
+Meier MP, Brandt LE, Saul D, Roch PJ, Klockner FS, Hosseini AS, et al. Physiological offset parameters of the adult shoulder joint: an MRI study of 800 patients.
+Diagnostics.
+2022;12(10):2507. doi:10.3390/diagnostics12102507

-Alashkham A, Soames R. The glenoid and humeral head in shoulder osteoarthritis: A comprehensive review.
-Clinical Anatomy.
-2021;34(5):710-20.doi: https://doi.org/10.1002/ca.23703
+Alashkham A, Soames R. The glenoid and humeral head in shoulder osteoarthritis: a comprehensive review.
+Clin Anat.
+2021;34(5):710-20. doi:10.1002/ca.23703

-Çağlar C, Akçaalan S, Akkaya M, Doğan M. Does Morphology of the Shoulder Joint Play a Role in the Etiology of Rotator Cuff Tear?
-Current Medical Imaging.
-2024;20.doi: https://doi.org/10.2174/1573405620666230426141113
+Çağlar C, Akçaalan S, Akkaya M, Doğan M. Does morphology of the shoulder joint play a role in the etiology of rotator cuff tear?
+Curr Med Imaging.
+2024;20:111-19. doi:10.2174/1573405620666230426141113

 Lee ECS, Lawrence RL, Rainbow MJ.
 Sexual dimorphism and allometry in human scapula shape.
-Journal of Anatomy.
-2024;245(5):674-85.doi: https://doi.org/10.1111/joa.14124
+J Anat.
+2024;245(5):674-85. doi:10.1111/joa.14124

-Meier M-P, Brandt LE, Seitz M-T, Roch PJ, Jäckle K, Seif Amir Hosseini A, et al. Retrospective MRI analysis of 418 adult shoulder joints to assess the physiological morphology of the glenoid in a low-grade osteoarthritic population.
-BMC Medical Imaging.
-2025;25(1):35.doi: 10.1186/s12880-025-01568-6
+Meier MP, Brandt LE, Seitz MT, Roch PJ, Jäckle K, Seif Amir Hosseini A, et al. Retrospective MRI analysis of 418 adult shoulder joints to assess the physiological morphology of the glenoid in a low-grade osteoarthritic population.
+BMC Med Imaging.
+2025;25(1):35. doi:10.1186/s12880-025-01568-6

-Wataru S, Sugamoto K, Nakajima Y, Inui H, Yamazaki T, and Hideki Y. Three-dimensional morphological analysis of humeral heads.
-Acta Orthopaedica.
-2005;76(3):392-6.doi: 10.1080/00016470510030878
+Wataru S, Sugamoto K, Nakajima Y, Inui H, Yamazaki T, Hideki Y. Three-dimensional morphological analysis of humeral heads.
+Acta Orthop.
+2005;76(3):392-6. doi:10.1080/00016470510030878

-Suroto H, Daniel L, Ari WP, Ricardo GGR, Dina A, Rosy S, et al. Morphology of Humeral Head and Glenoid in Normal Shoulder of Indonesian Population.
-Orthopedic Research and Reviews.
-2022;14(null):459-69.doi: 10.2147/ORR.S378658
+Suroto H, Daniel L, Ari WP, Ricardo GGR, Dina A, Rosy S, et al. Morphology of humeral head and glenoid in normal shoulder of Indonesian population.
+Orthop Res Rev. 2022;14:459-69. doi:10.2147/ORR.S378658

 Fischer CS, Floß M, Ittermann T, Gonser CE, Giordmaina R, Bülow R, et al. Gender-specific factors influencing the glenoid version and reference values for it.
-Journal of Orthopaedics and Traumatology.
-2024;25(1):39.doi: 10.1186/s10195-024-00778-y
+J Orthop Traumatol.
+2024;25(1):39. doi:10.1186/s10195-024-00778-y

 Podgórski MT, Olewnik Ł, Grzelak P, Polguj M, Topol M. Rotator cable in pathological shoulders: comparison with normal anatomy in a cadaveric study.
-Anatomical Science International.
-2019;94(1):53-7.doi: 10.1007/s12565-018-0447-9
+Anat Sci Int.
+2019;94(1):53-7. doi:10.1007/s12565-018-0447-9

 Aboul Mahasen LM, Sadek SA.
-Developmental Morphological and Histological Studies on Structures of the Human Fetal Shoulder Joint.
+Developmental morphological and histological studies on structures of the human fetal shoulder joint.
 Cells Tissues Organs.
-2001;170(1):1-20.doi: 10.1159/000047916
+2001;170(1):1-20. doi:10.1159/000047916

-Rouleau DM, Kidder JF, Pons-Villanueva J, Dynamidis S, Defranco M, Walch G. Glenoid version: How to measure it?
+Rouleau DM, Kidder JF, Pons-Villanueva J, Dynamidis S, Defranco M, Walch G. Glenoid version: how to measure it?
 Validity of different methods in two-dimensional computed tomography scans.
-Journal of Shoulder and Elbow Surgery.
-2010;19(8):1230-7.doi: 10.1016/j.jse.2010.01.027
+J Shoulder Elbow Surg.
+2010;19(8):1230-7. doi:10.1016/j.jse.2010.01.027

 Arrillaga B, Miguel-Pérez M, Möller I, Rubio L, Blasi J, Pérez-Bellmunt A, et al. Human shoulder anatomy: new ultrasound, anatomical, and microscopic perspectives.
-Anatomical Science International.
-2024;99(3):290-304.doi: 10.1007/s12565-024-00775-5
+Anat Sci Int.
+2024;99(3):290-304. doi:10.1007/s12565-024-00775-5